jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Cross-Platform UI - wxWidgets or CEF Views.md

 *\<sarcasm\>* Revert to one of my oldest friends of yonder days: [TVision?](https://github.com/magiblot/tvision) **Now *that* is what I'ld call *cool* and *totally RETRO*.
 Utterly!**  :+1: *\</sarcasm\>*

-> But should we redo Qiqqa UI in that one? *Come on*....
+> But should we redo Qiqqa UI in that one? *Come on*...